Jessiewilliam/NYC_Collisions/README.md

 Conclusion:
 Accidents are strongly correlated with peak traffic hours.

-3️⃣ Street with the Highest Accidents

-The street with the most reported collisions was:

-➡️ [Insert Street Name From Your Analysis]

-It accounted for approximately:

-➡️ [Insert Percentage]% of total accidents

-Insight:
-High-traffic intersections and commercial zones tend to show higher collision density.

-4️⃣ Most Common Contributing Factor
-🚨 Vehicle 1 Contributing Factor

-The most frequent contributing factor was:

-➡️ Driver Inattention/Distraction (if this matches your result)

-This indicates:

-Mobile phone usage

-Lack of focus

-Cognitive distractions

-5️⃣ Contributing Factor in Fatal Accidents

-Fatal collisions were most commonly associated with:

-➡️ [Insert Your Result – e.g., Unsafe Speeding / Failure to Yield]

 Insight:
 Fatal accidents tend to involve high-risk behaviors rather than minor negligence.